 Thanks to the Internet, there are now many options for pulling a motorcycle vehicle history report today.
 Free reports are available from the Department of Motor Vehicle (DMV) and the National Insurance Crime Bureau (NICB).
 A DMV report will usually give you information about title transfers on the vehicle, which will let you know how many owners the bike has had.
 The NICB provides a motorcycle VIN check for stolen vehicles.

 In addition, there are a number of companies that specialize in motorcycle vehicle history reports that provide additional information about the bike for a reasonable fee.
 These reports might include an accident history, supplemental title information and odometer readings.
 The latter can be particularly important to prevent odometer fraud – where the seller rolls back the odometer to falsely inflate the value of the vehicle.

-To obtain a motorcycle history report, simply submit the VIN to the company and wait for your report to come up.
+To obtain a paid motorcycle history report, simply submit the VIN to the company and wait for your report to come up.
 Reports can be accessed from any location with Internet access and don’t require any special knowledge or information beyond the vehicle’s VIN.
 Reports can be obtained in a matter of moments and printed out to take to an appointment with the seller of the bike.